-Students may officially withdraw from the University by completing the withdrawal process which includes submitting the withdrawal paperwork which can be obtained in the Office of Student Affairs.
+Students may officially withdraw from the University by completing the withdrawal process which includes submitting an official withdrawal form which can be obtained from the Office of Student Financial Services and Registrar.
 The date of withdrawal will be noted as the date on which the student officially begins the withdrawal process, not the date the student stopped attending classes.

-If, at the time of withdrawal, the student's payments for the trimester exceed the amount of liability, he or she will be entitled to a refund of the excess; if the student's payments are less than the liability, the balance will be due and payable as of that date.
+If, at the time of withdrawal, the student's payments for the trimester exceed the amount of liability, he or she will be entitled to a refund of the excess; if the student's payments are less than the liability, the balance will be due and payable immediately.